-Furthermore, Terma conducts due diligence on our third parties in regards to human rights, environment and anti-corruption.
+In addition, we screen our customers and end-users and other third parties involved in our business transactions against EU, UN, US and other internationally adopted sanctions lists, and we conduct due diligence in regards to human rights, the environment and corruption.
 We recognize that we are linked to impacts through our business relationships.
-Therefore, we require our business relationships to adhere to the UN Guiding Principles and OECD guidelines, as described in our Business Relationship Code of Conduct.
+Therefore, we further require our business partners to adhere to the UN Guiding Principles and OECD guidelines, as described in our Business Relationship Code of Conduct.